-Twelve-step recovery is centered around the concept of living “one day at a time.”
-The premise is that addicts don’t need to think about living the rest of their lives without specific foods, or alcohol, or other harmful substances or behaviors; they only need to abstain for today.
+Why don’t we borrow from twelve-step recovery in how it is centered around the concept of living “one day at a time”?
+The premise is that people with addictions don’t need to think about living the rest of their lives without specific foods, or alcohol, or other harmful substances or behaviors; they only need to abstain for today.

-In eating disorder recovery, it’s about one day at a time, one meal at a time, one moment at a time.
+It’s about one day at a time, one moment at a time, one challenge at a time.
 You can start fresh every day or at any point during the day.
 There is no need to wait until the calendar changes to a new year or a new week, or until a holiday or event starts or ends.

 Every day is a day to live the life you want.
 You cannot change everything overnight, but you can take steps towards change from wherever you are, that will bring you closer to where you are going.

 Some people wonder where planning fits into this concept.
 If we’re living in the moment, does that mean we can’t plan at all for the future?
 Not at all!
-Planning is an important way to protect your recovery and avoid obsessing about the future.
+Planning is an important way to protect your health and wellness goals and avoid obsessing about the future.